 - Preliminary competitions for each quiz year are sponsored by each district through various league and district competitions.
-Assemblies of God Youth Ministries makes available to each district the league competition sets and the breakdown for A-division, Middle School division, B-division, and XP5 division quizzing.
+Assemblies of God Youth Ministries makes available to each district the league competition sets and the breakdown for Championship division, Contender division, and XP5 division quizzing.
 Contact the District Bible Quiz Coordinator (DBQC) for specific dates, times, and locations of competitions. - Official competition begins with the first match in which a team can be eliminated from further competition.
 Elimination for the quiz season is based on the following four levels of official competition (in ascending order): League Finals (most districts begin elimination at District Finals), District Finals, Regional Finals, and National Finals. - 3.
 The number of teams advancing from League Finals to District Finals is determined by the DBQC. - 4.
 If any team qualifying for competition at District Finals is unable to move on to compete at that level, then the next highest-placed team may compete in their place as determined by the DBQC. - 5.
-The number of teams advancing from District Finals to Regional Finals is based on the number of teams participating in the first section/league/district-sponsored competition (including A-division, Middle School division, B-division, XP5 division, etc.) and is as follows: districts with fewer than 15 official teams may send two teams to Regional Finals; districts with 15 to 30 official teams may send three teams to Regional Finals; districts with 31 to 50 official teams may send four teams to Regional Finals; districts with 51 or more official teams may send five teams to Regional Finals.
+The number of teams advancing from District Finals to Regional Finals is based on the number of teams participating in the first section/league/district-sponsored competition (including Championship division, Contender division, and XP5 division) and is as follows: districts with fewer than 15 official teams may send two teams to Regional Finals; districts with 15 to 30 official teams may send three teams to Regional Finals; districts with 15 to 30 official teams may send three teams to Regional Finals; districts with 31 to 50 official teams may send four teams to Regional Finals; districts with 51 or more official teams may send five teams to Regional Finals.

-- 6. If any team qualifying for competition at Regional Finals is unable to move on to compete at that level, or the number of teams that a district can send to Regional Finals is less than what that district is allowed, the Regional Bible Quiz Coordinator (RBQC) may replace those teams/spots with wildcard teams from that region based on the formula in rule 8 below. - 7.
+- 6. If any team qualifying for competition at Regional Finals is unable to move on to compete at that level, or if the number of teams that a district can send to Regional Finals is less than what that district is allowed, the Regional Bible Quiz Coordinator (RBQC) may replace those teams/spots with wildcard teams from that region based on the formula in rule 8 below. - 7.
 The 1st-4th place teams from a region will automatically qualify for National Finals.
 However, if any of the four automatically qualifying positions for a region cannot be filled using one of the 1st-5th place teams, then the unfilled positions will become additional wildcard spots to be determined by the National Steering Committee.
 It is still possible that teams from that region may be invited to participate at National Finals based on the formula in rule 8 below. - 8.
 The ranking of potential Regional or National wildcard teams is based on a compilation of how each team ranks on four criteria: (1) Average score of all teams in their district/region; (2) Average score of the teams qualifying from their district/region; (3) Average score of the teams qualifying plus the next ranked team; (4) Average score of the specific team.
 Also, for Nationals Finals, wildcard teams may be chosen or not chosen based on special circumstances (e.g., the #1 quizzer from a team cannot attend Nationals or was absent at Regionals due to sickness, etc.).